OctopusDeployLabs/terraform-provider-octopusdeploy/docs/resources/runbook_process.md

 - `primary_package` (Block List, Max: 1) The package assocated with this action. (see [below for nested schema](#nestedblock--step--action--primary_package))
 - `properties` (Map of String) The properties associated with this deployment action.
 - `run_on_server` (Boolean) Whether this step runs on a worker or on the target
+- `sort_order` (Number) Order used by terraform to ensure correct ordering of actions.
+This property must be either omitted from all actions, or provided on all actions
 - `tenant_tags` (List of String) A list of tenant tags associated with this resource.
 - `worker_pool_id` (String) The worker pool associated with this deployment action.
 - `worker_pool_variable` (String) The worker pool variable associated with this deployment action.